 Doc had graduated from dental school in Pennsylvania when he was about twenty years old and practiced for a while in Baltimore, Maryland and later in Atlanta, Georgia.
 It is thought that he contracted tuberculosis either while living in Baltimore or Atlanta and was advised to relocate to a drier climate for his health.
 He had an uncle, Jonathan L. McKey, living in Washington County, Texas but the best information we can find indicates that once he decided to move, he came fairly directly to settle in Dallas.

 A family acquaintance already living in Dallas was a dentist named John A. Seegar, also originally from Georgia.
 Dr. Seegar was about twenty years older than Holliday.
 He and his wife Martha had one son and at least four daughters.
 He and Doc formed a partnership in 1872 that lasted a year or two.
 Their office was above the Dallas County Bank at the corner of Main and Lamar streets, which today would be the intersection where El Centro College sits on the west side of the street, if you consider Lamar to run nearly north and south.
 No explanation is found for the dissolution of the partnership, so it is unknown whether it was due to Doc’s health, his lifestyle or yet some other reason.
 Doc was known to be a gambler and on New Year’s Day of 1875, he got into a gun fight with someone named Austin, thought to be a barkeep at a downtown Dallas saloon.
-An article in the Odessa American would quip that it was in Dallas where Doc “drilled his first victim.”
+An article from 1959 in the Odessa American would quip that it was in Dallas where “the dentist had drilled his first victim.”
 Apparently, neither man was badly wounded in the altercation and there were no arrests, but after this event, Doc apparently left Dallas, living in Denison, Texas for a short time.
 Other Texas locations that Doc is associated with, however briefly, include Fort Griffin in West Texas.

 Dr. Seegar continued to practice dentistry at several addresses, usually from about the 500 block to the 900 block Elm Street, in downtown Dallas, per the Dallas City Directory a few years either side of the year 1880.
 The block numbers have since been changed.
 Seegar died in 1891 at the age of 60 and is buried in Greenwood Cemetery, located in the area now referred to as Uptown Dallas and bordered by Hall, Woodside, Clyde and Oak Grove streets.